byteball/headless-obyte/README.md

 * `hub`: hub address without wss://, the default is `obyte.org/bb`.
 * `deviceName`: the name of your device as seen in the chat interface.
 * `permanent_pairing_secret`: the pairing secret used to authenticate pairing requests when you pair your GUI wallet for remote control.
 The pairing secret is the part of the pairing code after #.
+* `bNoPassphrase`: don't ask for passphrase when starting the wallet, assume it is an empty string.
+This option weakens the security of your funds but allows to start the wallet non-interactively.

 ## Remote control